by Zach Kincaid

 “Son,” a voice says.
 A shadowy figure rustles the darkness in the damp corner and steps forward.
 Nearby is the lifeless body of Jesus.
-A few days ago his body was plucked off its crucified perch and given over to Joseph and into an empty crypt under a sky crawling with angels - a church unseen.
+A few days ago his body was plucked off its crucified perch and given over to Joseph and put into an empty crypt, under a sky swirling with angels.
 Now this earthen cavity is swollen with two godheads inside.

 “Son, it’s time,” the voice repeats.
 An outstretched arm reaches across the space, a tender father awakening his son.
 He begins to gently unwrap him.
 “Oh, my son, dear son,” he cries.
-“What have they done to you? ...
-Look what they did!”
+“What have they done to you?
+Oh, look what they did!”

-The spit and blood, the sweat and tears had painted Jesus’ skin with the struggle that began in Gethsemane.
-Dripping with tears, God traded water for the caked on blood.
-Kisses left the bite of hate, roosters marked the edge of night, and humanity hurled back its borrowed breath at the trampling travesty of a worn out messiah.
+The spit and blood, the sweat and tears, painted Jesus’ skin with the struggle that began in Gethsemane.
+Dripping with tears, God traded water for the caked-on blood.
+Kisses left the bite of hate, roosters marked the edge of night, and humanity sucked in its borrowed breath as it trampled over this worn out messiah.

 “What have they done? ...This is the end.”
 His voice shakes.
 “They have butchered my son, my very son and I'm finished with it.”

 He steps away in pain and places the burial clothes on the shelf.
 Knelling down beside a naked, lifeless Jesus, God weeps.
-After what seems a thousand years, he repeats his soft voice.
-It no longer has the boom of promised land songs, the swirl of death angels, or the fiery fingers of Jezebeled prophets.
+After what seems a thousand years, he repeats his request in a still, soft voice.
+It no longer has the boom of promised land songs.
 He simply says again, “Son, my dear son, who anchored the oceans and built up the mountains, it’s time.”

 With that he breathes into the dead mouth of Jesus.
 He wants to restore affection to its rightful place.